Cabbage Pakoda

 Drop small pakoras using your fingers into the hot oil and fry until they are golden brown and crispy.
 Stir frequently using a slotted spoon while frying.

-Drain the pakoras on a plate lined with paper tissues.
+Drain the pakoras on a plate lined with paper tissues to soak the excess oil.

 Sprinkle chaat masala on top and serve hot.